Siege of Kraków Castle

 The siege of (the) Kraków Castle was a siege during the War of the Bar Confederation in which the Russian army, led by Alexander Suvorov, captured the Polish castle of Kraków.
 It took place in 1772, lasted from 4 February to 26 April^{N.S.}.

-During the siege, the Confederates organized several sorties, interfering with siege work, and Suvorov carried out an unsuccessful storming of the Kraków Castle on 1 March^{N.S.}, in which the Russians lost upwards to 150 men.
+During the siege, the Confederates organized several sorties, interfering with siege work, and Suvorov carried out an unsuccessful storming of the Kraków Castle on 1 March^{N.S.}, in which the Russians lost up to 150 men.